 The Colors of Tahitian Pearls

 Tahitian pearls come in a vast range of colors, although each pearl still maintains an identity even through its coloration.
 Tahitian black pearls, the most famous of the bunch, really contain a mix of greens, grays and bronzes while others range from light green to pink and even white tones.
 Bi-color pearls even exist!
-The moral of the story here is that these beautiful gems come in a wide spectrum of colors so just choose the hue that's right for you.
+The moral of the story here is that these beautiful gems come in a wide spectrum of colors.
+Thus what is shown in each photo for each featured item online is just one example of an extensive range of pearl colors available.

 Size of Tahitian Pearls